Everything You Need to Know About

 Q: What Is The Difference Between 14kt And 18kt?

-• Gold Content: 14kt gold is composed of 58.3% pure gold, whereas 18kt gold contains 75% pure gold.
-This higher gold content in 18kt gold gives it a richer, deeper yellow color compared to 14kt gold.
+Gold content: 14kt gold is 58.3% pure gold, while 18kt gold is 75% pure.
+That extra gold gives 18kt pieces a richer, deeper yellow tone.

 Q: What Is The Difference Between 18kt And 22kt?